Fry's 2-run homer in 10th sends Guardians to stunning 7-5 win over Yankees, close to 2-1 in ALCS

 It was fitting that Davis, who now works for Major League Baseball, was on hand to see Noel's homer that now belongs beside his in Cleveland history.

-“We’re a team that don’t quit,” Noel said through an interpreter.
+“We’re a team that don’t quit,” Noel, who came in 1 of 15 in the playoffs, said through an interpreter.
 “We play 27 outs, so that’s kind of what happened today.”

 Fry’s swing ended an instant fall classic.